f-madon/Foundations_comp_science/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview

-This repository contains a project for the course of Foundations of Computer Science of the University of Milan-Bicocca.
+This repository contains a project done by me for the course of Foundations of Computer Science of the University of Milan-Bicocca.
 The project is about managing a dataframe with Python in Jupyter Notebook.

 The tools used are: python, Jupyter Notebook.

 <a name="aboutus"></a>
-## &#9741; &nbsp; About us
+## &#9741; &nbsp; About me

 &#8860; &nbsp; **Federica Madon**